 The museum had a whole room full of dresses from the late nineteenth century.

-Here Savanh told Lauren and I to look glum like all the ladies in the old pictures!
+Here Savannah told Lauren and I to look glum like all the ladies in the old pictures!

 That's a little better!